MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 >
 > - The preview version with Office 2010

-1. After you have [downloaded the client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), run the executable, such as **AzInfoProtection.exe**.
-Follow the prompts to install the client and related software:
+1. After you have [downloaded the client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), run the executable, such as **AzInfoProtection.exe**, and follow the prompts to install the client.

+    Select the option to install a **demo policy** if you cannot connect to Office 365 or Azure Active Directory, but want to see and experience the client side of Azure Information Protection by using a local policy for demonstration purposes.
+When your client connects to an Azure Information Protection service, this demo policy is replaced with your organization's Azure Information Protection policy.

+    More information about what gets installed:

     - The General Availability version installs the Azure Information Protection bar for the Office applications.

     - The latest preview version of the client installs the Azure Information Protection bar for the Office applications, right-click options for File Explorer, a viewer for protected files, and Windows PowerShell cmdlets to classify and protect files in bulk.

         Note that you can install just the PowerShell module (RMSProtection) by specifying the parameter **PowerShellOnly=true**.
 For example: `AzInfoProtection_PREVIEW_1.3.98.0.exe  PowerShellOnly=true`

-    Select the option to install a demo policy if you cannot connect to Office 365 or Azure Active Directory, but want to see and experience the client side of Azure Information Protection by using a local policy for demonstration purposes.
-When your client connects to an Azure Information Protection service, this demo policy is replaced with your organization's Azure Information Protection policy.

 2. To complete the installation:

     - If your computer runs Office 2010, restart your computer.